mikebronner/laravel-governor/README.md

 The above uses the default error views that come with the package.
 You can customize these using your own views, of course.

+## Components
+### Ownership
+#### no
+Used to detect or allow access based on a "no"-access condition.

+#### own
+Used to detect or allow access to user's own items only.
+The $userId belonging to the item in question must be passed in.

+#### other
+Used to detect or allow access to other's items, this is basically the inverse of "own".
+The $userId belonging to the item in question must be passed in.

+#### any
+Used to detect or allow access to all items in question, ownership is not checked if the user's role is set to "any".

 ## Methods

 // tba